Drennan98/Heritage-Housing-Issues/README.md

  - Hypothesis 1 - Houses with 4 bedrooms appear to reach the highest prices, with one exceeding $700,000.

- - Hypothesis 2 -
+ - Hypothesis 2 - Homes with smaller unfinished basements tend to have a wider range of sale prices.
+Sale prices are influenced by several factors and unfinished areas would be a major issue.

- - Hypothesis 3 -
+ - Hypothesis 3 - Houses with